realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 The ability to think in advance using incomplete, distorted, or ontologically wrong models is not an epistemic failure.
 It is a **biological and structural necessity**.

-Bayesian reasoning, abstraction, and probabilistic collapse are not optional cognitive styles.
+Bayesian reasoning, abstraction, and probabilistic resolution are not optional cognitive styles.
 They are mechanisms that allow finite agents to act *before* reality enforces a single outcome.

 ---